 With Excel, your ability to create interactive, web-based applications directly from your data is limited.
 You can certainly use Excel to manage data, perform calculations, and even build complex models, but turning that data into a web application requires external tools and a significant amount of additional work.

-Baserow’s new Application Builder is an exciting module that turns Baserow into a powerful platform for creating web applications.
-This means you can now use the data you’ve stored in Baserow Database to build various types of applications, like customer portals, internal tools, booking systems, and much more.
+Baserow’s new Application Builder is an exciting product that turns Baserow into a powerful platform for creating web applications.
+This means you can now use the data you’ve stored in Database Builder to build various types of applications, like customer portals, internal tools, booking systems, and much more.
 Essentially, it bridges the gap between your data and how it’s presented and interacted with on the web.

-With the application builder, you can manage and organize your data, and directly create a visual, interactive frontend for your data right within Baserow.
+With Application Builder, you can manage and organize your data, and directly create a visual, interactive frontend for your data right within Baserow.
 This means less hassle with APIs and a more straightforward way to turn your databases into full-fledged web applications.
-It’s similar to what Airtable offers with its interface designer, but Baserow aims to take it to the next level, offering more capabilities.

 Spreadsheets are a great way to collect, save and run calculations on data, but when it comes down to it, relational databases are much more powerful than spreadsheets.
 If you’re working with large datasets or you have more complex data needs, you should use a database instead of a spreadsheet.